Military and Overseas - FAQs

-Can I register or vote in Fairfax County if stationed away Election Day?
+Can I register or vote in Fairfax County if stationed outside of the country on Election Day?

-I'm a civilian, living outside the United States.
-Can I register to vote in Fairfax County?
+I'm a civilian living outside the U.S. Can I register to vote in Fairfax County?

-Do UOCAVA voters get a special exemption from the deadline to register to vote?
+Are UOCAVA voters exempt from the deadline to register to vote?

 Special registration deadlines apply to military and dependents in certain circumstances.

-Military and dependents may register to vote in person, after the registration deadline (even on Election Day), if you
+Military members and dependents may register to vote after the registration deadline (even on Election Day) if they:

-- appear in person at the Office of Elections to fill out a voter registration application; and
+- appear in person at the Office of Elections to fill out a voter registration application form; and

-- a member of the uniformed services on active duty, or spouse or dependent residing with the servicemember, or
+- are a member of the uniformed services on active duty, or spouse or dependent residing with the service member, or

-- temporarily living outside the United States; and
+- are temporarily living outside the United States; and

-- or were normally absent from Fairfax County but returned during the 28 days prior to Election Day (on or after October 9th); or
+- are normally absent from Fairfax County but returned during the 28 days prior to Election Day; or

-- discharged from uniformed service the 60 days prior to Election Day.
+- discharged from iniformed service the 60 days prior to Election Day.

-Do UOCAVA voters get a special exemption from the deadline to request an absentee ballot?
+Do UOCAVA voters have a special exemption from the deadline to request an absentee ballot?

 How do UOCAVA voters request an absentee ballot?

 You may request an absentee ballot using the Federal Post Card Application (“FPCA”).
-(The FPCA acts as a voter registration application as well, but you may use it to apply for an absentee ballot even if you are already registered to vote.)
-You may send your FPCA by mail, fax, hand-delivery or e-mail attachment.
+(The FPCA acts as a voter registration application as well, if needed.)

-Using the FPCA will tell the Office you get special protections.
-You are encouraged to send in an FPCA every year to keep your voter registration information and address up to date.
+You are encouraged to submit an FPCA every year to keep your voter registration information and address up to date.

-I’m worried I won’t receive my absentee ballot in time to mark it and return it in time to count.
+I’m worried I won’t receive my absentee ballot in time to return it before the deadline.
 What should I do?

 You may vote using the Federal Write-In Absentee Ballot (“FWAB”) as a back-up ballot.
-Complete the FWAB as directed, mail it back, and it will count just like any other ballot if your regular ballot is not received back in time.
-(FWABs cannot be returned by fax or e-mail.)
+It will substitute for your regular ballot if it is not received in time.
+(FWABs may not be submitted by fax or e-mail.)
+More information